Want to grow your email list by 1,000+ subscribers?

 Replace your email signature with a CTA to join your list.
 To update your email signature in Gmail, follow these simple steps:

-Open your Gmail settings (the cog icon in the top right corner)
+1. Open your Settings (the cog icon in the top right corner)

-Head to the ‘Signature’ section and add the copy you’d like to include.
+2. Head to the Signature section and add the copy you’d like to include.
 You can also add images and change the formatting of your signature here, too.

-Once you’ve updated your own signature, copy + paste the below text and send it to everyone on your team to help them update their signatures too:
+Once you’ve updated your email signature, send the below text to everyone on your team to help them update their signatures too:

 Subject: Updating email signatures